Youth STEM Programs at Boys & Girls Clubs of Mercer County

 Youth STEM Programs

-As an example, below is our January BGCM STEM Curriculum and alignment to educational standards, plus some of our youth participants:
+As an example, below is a past BGCM STEM curriculum and alignment to educational standards, plus some of our youth participants:

 Annual Youth STEM Conference

-The conference for 4th to 9th graders is open to the community and continues an annual fall tradition.
-Last year in 2020, students participated in-person at the Spruce Street Club in Lawrence or virtually over Zoom.
-Local companies and organizations lead the workshops and panels, making it truly a community experience to serve youth and inspire young minds with possiblities.
+This conference for 4th to 9th graders is open to the community and continues an annual fall tradition.
+Last year in 2021, students participated in person at the Spruce Street Club in Lawrence or virtually over Zoom.
+Local companies and organizations lead the workshops and panels, making it truly a community experience to serve youth and inspire young minds with possibilities.

-With over a dozen workshops to choose from, students learned and enjoyed STEM activities that introduced, fit or expanded their interests.
+With over a dozen workshops to choose from, students learned and enjoyed STEM activities that introduced, fit, or expanded their interests.
 Oceanography, robotics, health science, material science, computing, and network engineering represented some workshop areas.
 Enthusiastic volunteers from local companies and organizations presented all workshops.
-For example, STEM Conference supporters Comcast, BMS, Nordson, and AT&T presented along with Princeton University, TCNJ, and MCCC.
+For example, STEM Conference supporters participating and presenting included Otsuka, Comcast, BMS, Bloomberg, Munich RE, Johnson & Johnson, Integris, Princeton University, TCNJ, and MCCC.
 Students also asked questions and listened to career panels to understand STEM professionals' academic and career paths.
 Kimberly Smith, Regional Director for Comcast Community Impact, stated, "We recognize the importance of STEM education in preparing kids for our future workforce.
 The Boys & Girls Clubs of Mercer County's annual STEM Conference allows students to hear from a diverse group of professionals working in various industries.
 It supports our commitment to expand digital skills within our communities and create a diverse workplace where everyone has an opportunity to succeed."

 MyFuture - STEM